profectus-engine/profectus-docs/docs/guide/recipes/prestige.md

 }));
 ```

-This creates a simple clickable that can only be clicked when we'll gain some amount of the prestige currency, and it tells us how much we'll get.
-This could be further improved by making the display convey how many points the player will need to generate 1 more prestige point.
+This creates a simple clickable that can only be clicked when the player will gain some amount of the prestige currency, and it displays how much they'll get.
+This can be further improved by displaying how many points the player will need to generate one more prestige point.

 ## Resetting previous content

-Now we need to go back to the `main` layer.
-Here we'll create a `reset` feature that gets a list of all the things it needs to reset - for this example, we'll just reset the entire layer:
+Now, return to the `main` layer.
+Create a `reset` feature that receives a list of all the things it needs to reset - in this example, we'll just reset the entire layer:

 ```ts
 const reset = createReset(() => ({